szoutwp/articles/31. TailwindCSS and Variables/README.md

 ## tailwind.config.js

 Now we've defined some CSS variables how can we use them with Tailwindcss?
-Simple we update our tailwind config file with some the new CSS variables.
+Simple, we update our tailwind config file with some of the new CSS variables.
 Here we simply want to extend the config to add new colour values.

 ```js
 module.exports = {